xToken/CompMod/webpages/alien_overview.md

 		- Damage type changed from structuresonlylight to puncture (Deals half damage to structures)
 	- Blink:
 		- Blink can chain 'jumps' to bypass ground friction and maintain higher speeds

 ### Onos:
 	- Base health lowered from 900 to 800
-	- Base armor unchanged at 450
+	- Base armor lowered from 450 to 300
-	- Maximum carapace armor increased from 650 to 750
+	- Maximum carapace armor decreased from 650 to 600
 	- Cost reduced from 40 to 35
 	- Onos model shrunk by 15%
 	- Disabled 'Stampede' effects, cannot charge through players and doesn't send marines flying.
-	- Speed increased to 7.0 from 6.6
+	- Speed increased to 6.8 from 6.6
 	- Cost decreased from 62 to 40 pRes
 	- Upgrade cost decreased from 8 to 4 pRes
 	- Gestate time lowered from 30 to 16 seconds
+	- Has a healing softcap, above 12.5% per second the effectiveness is reduced to 25%
+	- Rage System:
+		- Gained from hitting structures, players and taking damage
+		- Each unique source grants double on first event, every 2 seconds
+		- Rage gain from hitting structures is 0.04
+		- Rage gain from hitting players is 0.02
+		- Rage gain from taking damage is 0.0075
+		- Max rage is 1 (100%)
+		- Rage will not decrease for 3 seconds after gaining rage
+		- Rage will decrease by .2 per second
+		- Attack speed, movement speed and passive regen scale with rage amount
+		- At max rage onos gains:
+			- 6% HP regen per second
+			- 40% attack speed
+			- 1m/s additional movement speed (base and while charging)
 	- Gore:
 		- Damage reduced to 75
 		- Damage type unchanged as Structural
+		- Base attack speed lowered by 20%
 	- Smash:
-		- Animation speed up by 30%
+		- Base attack speed lowered by 15%
 	- Charge:
 		 - No longer knocks marines back
 		 - No longer allows you to charge through marines